 At Newcastle you will be taught by some of the best researchers working nationally and internationally.
-In the recent national UK ‘Research Assessment Exercise’, 85% of our research was rated ‘internationally excellent’ or better, placing us in the top five of all UK art schools.
+In the most recent national UK ‘Research Assessment Exercise’, 85% of our research was rated ‘internationally excellent’ or better, placing us in the top five of all UK art schools.

 Fine Art at Newcastle is especially well equipped to foster and support both theoretical and studio-based practice and research.
 The department is committed to supporting an artist’s individual practice, as well as actively seeking ways for artists and scholars to collaborate, both with other artists and art professionals, and more widely across what is a culturally and technologically rich university.
 Our aim is to enable artists to pursue knowledge and understanding through original, studio-based research in a supportive and stimulating research environment.
 Full-time Research students are allocated excellent studio space in the School and have access to a wide range of well-resourced facilities, both in the School and beyond.